Cato the Younger: Caesar's consulship (59 BC)

 Cato and his allies continued to resist these bills, but were unsuccessful.
-Plutarch reports Cato was again dragged to prison for his opposition, but "it is likely that Plutarch has duplicated the story... for heroic effect".
+Plutarch reports Cato was again dragged to prison for his opposition, but this may be apocryphal.
 He also opposed the lex Vatinia which assigned to Caesar the provinces of Cisalpine Gaul and Illyricum for five years.
 Alone, he also opposed Caesar's assignment to Transalpine Gaul as well.
 Cato and his allies may also have engaged in a boycott of public business to cast doubt on the legitimacy of Caesar's acts.

 Cato, however, supported one bill Caesar brought forth, the lex Iulia de repetundis, which detailed specific financial and administrative duties for governors to prevent extortion and embezzlement by provincial governors.
 His opposition to Caesar's legislative programme was likely focused only on those bills which would benefit Caesar personally, which – unlike passing land reform laws – suppressing corruption would not do.

 Throughout the consulship, Cato and his allies also produced a substantive amount of propaganda meant to discredit Caesar and his triumviral allies by branding them tyrants, a message reinforced by the violence visited upon Bibulus to secure passage of the agrarian law; the campaign was successful in making it difficult for the three allies to use mob tactics out of fear that they might validate the opposition's rumours.
-The senators cowed into assent to Caesar's policies started to filter out of Caesar's camp, though "not necessarily joining Cato's group", leading to another reshuffling of alliances.
+The senators cowed into assent to Caesar's policies started to filter out of Caesar's camp – though this did not mean they became Catonians – leading to another reshuffling of alliances.